RadoslavPetkow/my_courses_exercises/README.md

 By having everything in one place, I aim to stay focused and ensure continuous learning as I strive to achieve my goal of becoming a **Google Software Engineer**. 🌟

 ---

-This `README.md` gives structure to your repository, making it easy to showcase your journey and progress.
-You can edit and expand it as needed!